aws-samples/aws-dbs-refarch-rdbms/README.md

 Amazon RDS  and Aurora is used as a highly available, no maintenance backend for operational systems.
 It has been a system of records for many e-commerce websites, ERP, CRM and HR systems where SQL databases widely used.

 - #### Small Size Analytic Data Stores
-Though, large scale data warehouses are not very common use case with RDS/Aurora, it is feasible to build solution with relational data database service on AWS.
-Many customers have created analytic solutions by using RDS as a data store due to its ease of use and scalability.
+Though, large scale data warehouses are not very common use case with RDS/Aurora, it is feasible to build solutions with relational data database service on AWS.
+Many customers have successfully deployed analytic solutions with RDS as a data store due to its ease of use and scalability.
 However, it is recommended to use Amazon Redshift where a large enterprise data warehouse use case arises.

 ## Data Modeling Principles
+Based on  type of workload your database is handling, the data model design techniques vary accordingly.
+2 major data modeling techniques are widely used in the industry bases on type of workload and system that  your database is supporting.

+- #### Normalized Schema Design (3NF)

+- #### De-normalized Schema Design (Star Schema)

 ## Deployment Architectures